humdrum-tools/humdrum-documentation/guide/ch34/index.md

 **rowfind** script.
 In general, shorter patterns are easier to find than longer patterns.
 Since row statements tend to be unique after the first 4 or 5 notes, it is preferable to clip the row patterns used as templates.
-Reducing the length of the templates can lead to \"false hits\" \-- but these tend to be infrequent and are easily recognized.
+Reducing the length of the templates can lead to "false hits" \-- but these tend to be infrequent and are easily recognized.

 Applied to an entire multi-part score, **rowfind** may miss concurrent row statements due to interposed notes appearing in an irrelevant